 - Statement of career goals supporting the choice to enter doctoral study at this time

-- Three letters of professional reference (from supervisors and a former professor) that address the candidate’s potential in relationship to the NYSED nine essential characteristics of effective school leaders
+- Three letters of professional reference that address the candidate’s potential relationship to system leadership.

 - Participation in a personal admission interview and an on-demand writing sample to determine readiness and capability for scholarly writing